Newsletter Subscribe

 Cauliflower, Salt, White Pepper, Butter, Olive oil, Green Onion.

-Slice the cauliflower: Cut the cauliflowers into florets and then cut the florets into thin slices.
+Cut the cauliflower into florets, then cut the florets into thin slices.
 The thin slices increase the surface area for the spices and help the cauliflower to get as crispy as possible.
 Add the Cauliflower slices to a baking tray with baking paper.
-Add your thinly sliced cauliflower and sprinkle the spices.
+Add your thinly sliced cauliflower, then sprinkle on the spices.
 Sprinkle with olive oil and add dollops of butter.
-Toss the sliced cauliflower so it is well-coated with the spices and olive oil.
+Toss the sliced cauliflower until well coated with the spices and olive oil.

-Bake the cauliflower in the oven: Put the tray in a preheated oven at 220 C (425 F) and cook for 20 minutes.
+Place the tray in a preheated oven at 220°C (425°F) and cook for 20 minutes.
 The roasted cauliflower florets will begin to turn slightly clear and appear roasted on the edges.
 After 20 minutes, take out the tray and mix the cauliflowers so the ones at the bottom come to the top, then cook for another 5 minutes.
+Tossing the cauliflower florets halfway through the cooking process can help to ensure even roasting.
+Once the cauliflower florets are golden brown, check for tenderness by piercing them with a fork.
+To finish the dish, sprinkle with grated cheese or add freshly chopped herbs.
+When you coat the florets generously with oil, it will achieve a crispy texture and a golden-brown color.

-Roasted Cauliflower is an incredible side-dish.
-It can pair with many different dishes and provide a rich creaminess to the main meal.
-Consider Baked Chicken, Beef or Lamb chops.
-Vegetarian dish such as lentil soup or vegetarian stir-fry.
-Dips and spreads such as tahini sauce, creamy hummus, tzatziki or baba Ganoush.
+Roasted Cauliflower is an incredible side dish.
+It pairs well with many dishes and adds rich creaminess to the main meal.
+Consider Baked Chicken, Beef, or Lamb chops.
+Vegetarian dish such as Lentil soup or vegetarian stir-fry.
+Dips and spreads such as tahini sauce, Creamy Hummus, Tzatziki, or Baba Ganoush.

 Store in the fridge for two to three days.
 You can reheat on the stove or in the microwave.
 Freezing cauliflower is also possible, however, it is advisable to reheat in the oven.